gitlabzz/ckad-questions-2023/README.md

 A project that you are working on has a requirement for persistent data to be available, perform the following tasks:

-* Create a file on node for example "minion2" at /tmp/data/index.html with the content Acct=Finance
+* Create a file on node for example "minion2" at /tmp/data/index.html with the content "hello from minion2!!!"
 * Create a PersistentVolume named task-pv-volume using hostPath and allocate 1Gi to it, specifying that the volume is at /tmp/data on the cluster's node.
 * The configuration should specify the access mode of ReadWriteOnce.